Administrative Law Judge Pay System

 Time under the administrative appeals judge pay system established under 5 U.S.C.
 5372b is not creditable service in computing the required waiting period.

-Time in a non-pay status is generally creditable service in computation of a waiting period as long as it does not exceed, in the aggregate, two weeks per year for each 52 weeks of service.
+Time in a non-pay status is generally creditable service in computation of a waiting period if it does not exceed, in the aggregate, two weeks per year for each 52 weeks of service.
 However, absence due to uniformed service or compensable injury is fully creditable upon re-employment as provided in 5 CFR part 353.

 Added Administrative and Managerial Duties